M3-org/git-gud/README.md

 ### Bonus: ENS

+(you'll need an ETH wallet for this step)

 Buy an ENS address, point to the webxr experience with it

+can use testnet if you don't wanna spend ETH

 gj if you made it this far